 1. Castle Park

 Bang in the centre of town, cherry blossom is abundant here.
 There is a lovely tree trail within Castle Park, including Cherry Avenue, where you can see cherry blossom in full bloom.
 This avenue is part of the route between Bristol Bridge and Wine Street.
-You will also find the the Great White Cherry tree, planted in 2014 for the 70th anniversary of the Hiroshima bombing.
+You will also find the Great White Cherry tree, planted in 2014 for the 70th anniversary of the Hiroshima bombing.

-2. Bristol Harbourside
+2. Harbourside

 There’s nothing quite like a stroll by the harbour on a warm, sunny day but it gets even better at spring time.
 Bristol harbourside gets a dose of pink with a pretty cherry blossom tree in bloom as you walk or cycle down the path towards the city with the colourful houses of Cliftonwood above.